raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_3.md

 --- task ---

 **Lesson primer**
-All the lesson primers are structured in a consistent way with the following subheadings:
+All the lesson primers are structured in a consistent way with the following subheadings, where applicable:
-+ What you need to know about running this lesson: practical issues, documents required, and activity timings
++ What you need to know about running this lesson - this addresses practical issues, documents required, and activity timings
-+ Key information and terminology
++ Key information and terminology you'll need
++ Extension tasks
 + Assessment questions
-+ Extension tasks (in some sessions)
-+ Further reading
++ Further reading to help you get to know the topic

 ![Lesson primer.](images/relevance-LessonPrimer.png){:width="300px"}